LBCrion/sfwbar/doc/sfwbar.rst

   set idle inhibitor for a given widget.
 The string parameters accepted are "or" and "off.
 You can toggle this action by using IconInhibit condition in your action.
 I.e. [!IdleInhibit] IdleInhibit "on"

+UserState <string>
+  Set boolean user state on a widget.
+Valid values are "On" or "Off".

 Focus
   set window to focused